U.S. still in fiscal deadlock, but glimmers of hope emerge

 The Pentagon said over the weekend that it would recall around 350,000 of its furloughed civilian workers.
 The rest of the 800,000 or so federal employees idled by the shutdown faced another week off the job.

-(Additional reporting by Steve Holland, Roberta Rampton and Thomas Ferraro; Editing by Fred Barbash, Tim Dobbyn and Eric Walsh)
+(Additional reporting by Steve Holland, David Lawder, Roberta Rampton, Thomas Ferraro; Editing by Fred Barbash, Tim Dobbyn and Christopher Wilson)